Surfshark vs Proton VPN: which VPN is better?

 Surfshark and Proton VPN are excellent VPNs for streaming.
 Both have no trouble unblocking popular platforms like Netflix, BBC iPlayer, Hulu, and more.

-However, this isn’t the only setback that puts Surfshark ahead in this category.
-For starters, the service provides extra versatility with Smart DNS.
+However, there are a few aspects that put Surfshark ahead in this category.
+For starters, Surfshark provides extra versatility with Smart DNS.
 This feature is essential if your home entertainment system doesn’t support VPN software and you don’t want to set up your router with a VPN.

-Another perk is that one Surfshark account supports limitless device connections.
-That means you and your friends can unblock your desired streaming platforms without worrying about exceeding the connection limit.
+Another perk is that one Surfshark account supports unlimited simultaneous connections whereas Proton VPN allows you to use only 10 devices at the same time.
+With Surfshark, you and your friends can unblock your desired streaming platforms without worrying about exceeding the connection limit.

 Surfshark vs Proton VPN: which is more secure?